 Checkout.com – With its all-in-one solution that bundles together merchant accounts and payment gateways, Checkout.com is an innovative solution.
 It supports payment in 159 countries and although it’s relatively expensive, Checkout.com can be a good solution for low-volume merchants.

 2Checkout – Allowing you to accept payments in Europe from over 200 different markets, 2Checkout can be a great choice for European businesses looking for an international payment gateway provider.
 In addition, 2Checkout doesn’t have any monthly fees, which means that it could be a more affordable selection compared to some of the bigger names.

 Authorize.net – Founded in 1996, Authorize.net is a highly customisable solution for businesses looking for an international payment gateway.
 However, it’s important to note that Authorize.net can only help businesses based in the UK, US, Canada, Australia, and Europe accept international payments, which means that it may be a less viable option than others on the list.

-Using bank debit to collect internationally rather than relying on card transactions has many benefits to businesses.
+Using bank payment to collect internationally rather than relying on card transactions has many benefits for businesses.
 Firstly card companies charge relatively high transaction fees, and collecting in different currencies is even more expensive.
 Secondly, card payments fail at a high rate - between 10 - 15%, which costs businesses sales and renewals.

-A third advantage of using bank debit rather than cards is that you can offer international customers payment in preferred and trusted local payment methods, e.g. SEPA in Europe, ACH in the US.
+A third advantage of using bank payment rather than cards is that you can offer international customers payment in preferred and trusted local payment methods, e.g. SEPA in Europe, ACH in the US.